Make Your Own Frozen Padsicles for Postpartum Recovery Care

 You can choose what size (or sizes) you want to use.
 In the video, I am using a large hospital pad.
 However, this will work with any store-bought maxi pad.
 I recommend getting one that is long enough to fill your underwear and thick enough to hold the witch hazel and aloe vera.

 Witch hazel is anti-inflammatory making it a safe soothing topical remedy.
-Witch hazel is often used to treat sunburn, razor burn, bug bites, hemorrhoids and more.
+This is often used to treat sunburn, razor burn, bug bites, hemorrhoids and more.
 It is traditionally known to have a soothing effect on the skin.

 Aloe vera is known to reduce swelling and itchiness.
 It has a cooling and soothing effect, making it a great part of padsicles for vaginal relief.
-Aloe vera is also healing for wounds, which is good news for a new mom with a painful vagina.
+It is also healing for wounds, which is good news for a new mom with a painful vagina.

 When using a standard store-bought pad, you want to leave the wrapper on while making the postpartum cooling pad and wrap it back up for freezing.
 If you use one that does not have a wrapper, or choose to remove the wrapper, you can simple roll the pad and place in a freezer-safe bag.
 Once you’ve finished your batch of padsicles, it’s easiest to put into a large freezer-safe bag and store in the freezer until they are needed.